 How to check your artwork for print

-Artwork Format For Printing: Understanding Print Terms
+Artwork Format for Printing: Understanding Print Terms

 The size of your artwork should match the size you wish to print, plus a bleed area which we will cover shortly.
 We recommend choosing the size you want to print before starting to design your artwork.
 If you have already created your artwork before picking a size, you may have some rearranging to do.